Excavata: Characteristics

 Most excavates are unicellular, heterotrophic flagellates.
-Only the Euglenozoa are photosynthetic.
+Only some Euglenozoa are photosynthetic.
 In some (particularly anaerobic intestinal parasites), the mitochondria have been greatly reduced.
 Some excavates lack "classical" mitochondria, and are called "amitochondriate", although most retain a mitochondrial organelle in greatly modified form (e.g. a hydrogenosome or mitosome).
 Among those with mitochondria, the mitochondrial cristae may be tubular, discoidal, or in some cases, laminar.
 Most excavates have two, four, or more flagella.
 Many have a conspicuous ventral feeding groove with a characteristic ultrastructure, supported by microtubules—the "excavated" appearance of this groove giving the organisms their name.
-However, various groups that lack these traits may be considered excavates based on genetic evidence (primarily phylogenetic trees of molecular sequences).
+However, various groups that lack these traits are considered to be derived excavates based on genetic evidence (primarily phylogenetic trees of molecular sequences).

 The Acrasidae slime molds are the only excavates to exhibit limited multicellularity.
 Like other cellular slime molds, they live most of their life as single cells, but will sometimes assemble into larger clusters.

-Classification

-Excavates are classified into six major subdivisions at the phylum/class level.
-These are shown in the table below.
-An additional group, Malawimonadida (e.g. Malawimonas), may also be included amongst excavates, though phylogenetic evidence is equivocal.
+Proposed group

+Excavate relationships were always uncertain, suggesting that they are not a monophyletic group.
+Phylogenetic analyses often do not place malawimonads on the same branch as the other Excavata.

+Excavates were thought to include multiple groups:

-Discoba or JEH clade
+Discobids or JEH clade

-Euglenozoa and Heterolobosea (Percolozoa) or Eozoa (Cavalier-Smith) appear to be particularly close relatives, and are united by the presence of discoid cristae within the mitochondria (Superphylum Discicristata).
-A close relationship has been shown between Discicristata and Jakobida, the latter having tubular cristae like most other protists, and hence were united under the taxon name Discoba, which was proposed for this apparently monophyletic group.
+Euglenozoa and Heterolobosea (Percolozoa) or Eozoa (as named by Cavalier-Smith) appear to be particularly close relatives, and are united by the presence of discoid cristae within the mitochondria (superphylum Discicristata).
+A close relationship has been shown between Discicristata and Jakobida, the latter having tubular cristae like most other protists, and hence were united under the taxon name Discoba, which was proposed for this supposedly monophyletic group.
+This clade was defined as a node-based clade, receiving the definition "The least inclusive clade containing Jakoba libera (Ruinen, 1938) Patterson, 1990; Andalucia godoyi, Lara et al., 2006; Euglena gracilis Klebs 1883; and Naegleria gruberi (Schardinger, 1899) Alexeieff, 1912."
+Alternatively, the clade has been termed the jakobid, euglenozoan and heterolobosean group JEH.

 Metamonads

-Metamonads are unusual in having lost classical mitochondria—instead they have hydrogenosomes, mitosomes or uncharacterised organelles.
+Metamonads are unusual in not having classical mitochondria—instead they have hydrogenosomes, mitosomes or uncharacterised organelles.
 The oxymonad Monocercomonoides is reported to have completely lost homologous organelles.

-Monophyly

-Excavate relationships are still uncertain; it is possible that they are not a monophyletic group.
-The monophyly of the excavates is far from clear, although there seem to be several clades within the excavates that are monophyletic.

-Certain excavates are often considered among the most primitive eukaryotes, based partly on their placement in many evolutionary trees.
-This could encourage proposals that excavates are a paraphyletic grade that includes the ancestors of other living eukaryotes.
-However, the placement of certain excavates as 'early branches' may be an analysis artifact caused by long branch attraction, as has been seen with some other groups, for example, microsporidia.
-The malawimonads often do not branch with the other Excavata.
+There are competing explanations.

 Malawimonads

-The malawimonads are generally considered to be members of Excavata owing to their typical excavate morphology, and phylogenetic affinity to other excavate groups in some molecular phylogenies.
+The malawimonads have been proposed to be members of Excavata owing to their typical excavate morphology, and phylogenetic affinity to other excavate groups in some molecular phylogenies.
 However, their position among eukaryotes remains elusive.